milanglacier/dotemacs/README.md

 However note that this metric may fool you.
 If you load some packages in `emacs-startup-hook` or `after-init-hook`, then `(emacs-init-time)` cannot properly measure your real startup time.
-Packages loaded at `emacs-start-hook` and `after-init-hook` are actually not lazy loaded, they are loaded during your startup anyway.
-Using those hooks only fools `(emacs-init-time)` and contributes nothing to the startup time.
-This configuration tries to be honest and truly lazy loads.
+Packages loaded at `emacs-start-hook` and `after-init-hook` are actually not lazy loaded;
+they are loaded during your startup anyway.
+Using these hooks only skews `(emacs-init-time)` and does not accurately reflect startup time.
+This configuration is honest and truly lazy loads packages.

-<a id="org9ec5f4f"></a>
+<a id="org21af8f2"></a>

 ## Naming conventions (WIP)